MicrosoftDocs/edge-developer/microsoft-edge/hosting/chakra-hosting/jsobjectbeforecollectcallback-typedef.md

  The state passed to `JsSetObjectBeforeCollectCallback`.

 ## Remarks
- This API is supported only in Edge mode.
+ This API is supported only in EdgeHTML mode.

 ## Requirements
  jsrt.h